 Treatment errors by doctors can have grave consequences for those affected.
 But what can you do to protect your rights?
 Franziska Venghaus-Eisterer, legal expert at AXA-ARAG, explains.

 A treatment error can have tragic consequences for those affected.
-What rights do you have as a patient?
+What rights do you have as a patient in Switzerland?

 Doctors are obligated to carry out treatment carefully and “lege artis”, i.e. according to the current state of medical knowledge and established science.
 However, this only requires a careful approach.
 Treatment success is not owed.
 Every medical intervention is associated with health risks.
 For this reason, patients must be informed prior to any procedure about the material and known risks, the type and method of treatment, as well as the behavioral and precautionary measures taken, so that they can give their consent.
 If they are not informed, then the medical procedure is deemed to be unlawful and criminal charges can be brought against the doctors.
 Not every unsuccessful procedure or complication is a treatment error.
 It is only possible to take legal action if it is proven that the doctor has breached their duty of care.

 What steps should those affected take in such a case?